 Despite the name “MAMA”, we have gone ahead to include the bereaved fathers as they grieve too just as the mother does though they grieving is different.

 Resources have been a challenge as we rent a space for our session.
 However we thank God for the volunteers and professionals that have been working with us.
-We have reached to 56 women so far.
 Volunteers, individuals and corporates are welcome to join us in our work, and supporting us where they can.

 My Rainbow Baby